 Sudanese refugees protest against long neglect in Niger

-On Monday, hundreds of Sudanese refugees marched 18 kilometres from Agadez in Niger to the headquarters of the United Nations High Commissioner for Refugees (UNHCR) in protest against the deteriorating humanitarian aid and health conditions and the slow pace of resettlement procedures.
+On Monday, hundreds of Sudanese refugees marched 18 kilometres from their refugee camp in the desert in Niger to the headquarters of the United Nations High Commissioner for Refugees (UNHCR) in Agadez in protest against the deteriorating humanitarian aid and health conditions and the slow pace of resettlement procedures.

 A protestor told Radio Dabanga that most of the refugees in the camp are unaccompanied children who have been in the camp since 2017, while their resettlement procedures remain static.